vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The overloads that accept an existing handle remain available when another object needed the ID first.
 Moving either completed builder into `sampleCollection(name, ...)` or `instrumentSet(name, ...)` commits an ordinary value asset.
 The content builder retains no lifecycle after that explicit commit.
 For a committed sample builder, the scan result keeps only its source-key lookup so a later instrument table can resolve sparse format indexes through the ordinary collection handle.

-### 10.4 `ParseCursor`
+### 10.4 Random-access records

-`ParseCursor` is a checked parser helper for non-sequence data.
-It records diagnostics for malformed reads and returns ranged values.
-Those ranged values can be passed directly into source map fields.
+`RecordReader` handles both sequential records and fixed layouts.
+Its `*At` and `rangeAt` methods read relative to the record start, report malformed fields, and return ranged values that can be passed directly into source map fields.

-It fits the same philosophy as `VmCommandCursor`, but for structured headers and tables rather than sequence bytecode.

 ---